G. Aravindan: Biography

-In the coming years he drew occasional single cartoons for several little magazines and weeklies like Sankramanam, Bodhi, Malayalanad, Kalakaumudi and on a couple of occasions in the late '80s, Mathrubhumi weekly as well.
+In the coming years, he drew occasional single cartoons for several little magazines and weeklies like Sankramanam, Bodhi, Malayalanadu, Kalakaumudi and on a couple of occasions in the late '80s, Mathrubhumi weekly as well.
 Aravindan was also active in theatre.
-He was associated with the theatre club Navarangam in the early '60s with playwright C.N.
-Sreekanthan Nair (who had also started the Kottayam Film Society) and directed the play 'Kali'.
-In the late 70s the '80s he worked with eminent theatre figure Kavalam Narayana Panicker and his theatre group Sopanam and directed Avanavan Kadamba.
+He was associated with the theatre club Navarangam in the early '60s with playwright C. N. Sreekantan Nair (who had also started the Kottayam Film Society) and directed the play 'Kali'.
+In the late 70s and the 80s, he worked with eminent theatre figure Kavalam Narayana Panicker and his theatre group Sopanam and directed Avanavan Kadamba.
 Aravindan and Kavalam Narayana Panicker had a long and deep association with both of them collaborating often across various projects.

-While living in Kozhikode (Calicut) Aravindan shared a friendship with the artist and illustrator Namboothiri, playwright Thikkodiyan, writer Pattathuvila Karunakaran, and several others in Kozhikode's artistic and literary circle, including M.T.
-Vasudevan Nair.
+While living in Kozhikode, Aravindan shared a friendship with artist and illustrator Namboothiri, playwright Thikkodiyan, writer Pattathuvila Karunakaran, and several others in Kozhikode's artistic and literary circle, including M. T. Vasudevan Nair.
 The first film directed by Aravindan, Uttarayanam (1974), came out as a product of this association; the film was produced by Pattathuvila Karunakaran and the story was written by Thikkodiyan.
 The film, which exposes opportunism and hypocrisy set against the backdrop of the Independence struggle, also had evident influences from Aravindan's cartoon series Cheriya Lokavum Valiya Manushyarum.
 The film is about Ravi, an unemployed young man, who has to face a series of encounters during his search for a job.
 Ravi reflects on the past struggles of the anti-British freedom fighters he has learned about from his paralyzed father.
 He eventually meets Gopalan Muthalaly, a leader of Quit India movement, but now a corrupt contractor.
 The film garnered wide critical praise and several awards, including five Kerala State Film Awards upon release.